Villa boss Gerrard's best Anfield moments

 Gerrard was once again on the scoresheet as Liverpool secured their first Premier League double over Manchester United for 22 years in 2001.
 His goal helped register a fine 2-0 win at Anfield.

-Gerrard netted after striker Robbie Fowler's exquisite first half goal, which began a trend of memorable goals in big games for Liverpool.
+Gerrard netted before striker Robbie Fowler's exquisite first half goal, which began a trend of memorable goals in big games for Liverpool.

 It also added to his reputation as one of England's most exciting young talents.